 When someone has bipolar disorder, their symptoms can often interfere with their ability to function or feel in control of their emotions.
 This can affect their mood, energy level, behavior, and relationships with others.
 Likewise, the intense periods of emotional highs and lows that can come with bipolar disorder may pose risks to a teen’s health and safety – things like risky behavior, a lack of sleep, or isolating oneself from others are just a few examples of consequences that may stem from a lack of proper treatment.

 Causes Of Bipolar Disorder In Teens

 Doctors and scientists aren't yet sure exactly what causes bipolar disorder.
-This condition tends to run in families.
-However, just because someone in your family has it, it doesn't mean that you or another family member will also have it.
-There may be a genetic component in which someone with a certain gene is more likely to have bipolar disorder than someone without that gene.
+Like other mental health disorders, it seems to have a tendency to run in families.
+There may be a genetic component in which someone with a certain gene is more likely to have bipolar disorder than someone without it.
 However, which gene that might be is still unknown.
-Also, studies of identical twins have shown that one twin doesn't always get bipolar disorder even though the other with the same genetic makeup does.
-There may be issues with the way the brains of people who are predisposed to bipolar disorder are structured or function as well.

 What Are The Symptoms Of Bipolar Disorder In Teens?

 Teens with bipolar disorder may have manic episodes that feature intense happiness or euphoria, impulsive behavior, and feelings of near invincibility.
 They may also experience manic episodes that have the same characteristics but are less severe, which are known as hypomanic episodes.
 Finally, it’s also possible and typical to experience depressive episodes characterized by intense sadness, disinterest in activities, and irritability, among other things.